paulo-granthon/rusty-tower-of-hanoi/README.md

 With 3 disks, the puzzle can be solved in 7 moves.
 The minimal number of moves required to solve a Tower of Hanoi puzzle is 2n − 1, where n is the number of disks.

 # My modifications to the original puzzle
-Number of diks and rods can be configured.
+Number of disks and rods can be configured.

 # Technologies used
 Tower of Hanoi - https://en.wikipedia.org/wiki/Tower_of_Hanoi